-The Ernährungs Umschau publishes reviews and original articles on the whole area of nutritional science, including nutritional behavior, nutritional economics, nutritional medicine and other areas of importance for balanced human nutrition.
-In addition, the Ernährungs Umschau publishes current information and news on nutritional practice (e.g. congress reports, book discussions), together with contributions on further education and postgraduate training (e.g. basic knowledge, nutritional teaching and practice).
-Successful participants in the continuing education online-section can acquire CME [Continuing Medical Education points, postgraduate training, recognized by Hesse Medical Association] or points for the certificates of the DGE, VDD, VFED and VDOE [German Nutrition Society; German Dietitian Association; Association for Nutrition and Dietetics; BerufsVerband Oecotrophologie].
+The Ernährungs Umschau publishes reviews and original articles on the whole area of nutritional science, including nutritional behavior, nutritional economics, public health nutrition, nutritional medicine and other areas of importance for balanced human nutrition.
+In addition, the Ernährungs Umschau publishes current information and news on nutritional practice (e.g. congress reports, book discussions), together with contributions on further education and postgraduate training (e.g. certified advanced education) basic knowledge, nutritional teaching and practice).
+Successful participants in the certified advanced education can acquire CME [Continuing Medical Education points, postgraduate training, recognized by Hesse Medical Association] or points for the certificates of the DGE, VDD, VFED and VDOE [German Nutrition Society; German Dietitian Association; Association for Nutrition and Dietetics; BerufsVerband Oecotrophologie].

 2. Requirements for published material

 The Ernährungs Umschau is a scientific journal that is read by professionals from different disciplines, particularly nutrition science and home economy, dietetics, public health and nutritional medicine.
 The articles include the proven results of scientific research, as well as reviews of the current state of research in these areas.
 Opinions and statements are marked as such.
 The texts should be written in a comprehensible manner.
 Special technical terms must be explained, perhaps in a separate glossary.
 The manuscripts will be processed in the Editorial Office.
 All texts must be checked before being sent to the Editorial Office.

 Publication languages are German and English.
 Submitted original papers and reviews are assessed by independent peer reviewers complying with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals from 2010 (www.icmje.org).